nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_testGroup.md

 The status of the test group header.

-In GP systems these are most likely to be 'final' however 'preliminary' reports are possible as for example, some work can be sub-contracted to other labs.
+In GP systems, these are most likely to be 'final'.
+However, 'preliminary' reports are possible as, for example, some work can be sub-contracted to other labs.
 If the system is not able to determine the status of a test group header then it should default to the 'unknown' value.

 ### code ###